ZaneDubya/MedievaLandsPublic/documentation/Technical/item drops - new.md

 ## Quality Levels

-Second, the game attempts to 'upgrade' the pick to a higher quality.
+The game now attempts to "upgrade" the pick to a higher quality.
 There are two For each level of "higher than normal" quality: unique and magic.
-For each of these higher quality levels, the game will check to see if the picked item will be of that quality.
-(As a side note, I've envisioned including Set items in the future; these are currently not enabled).
+For each of these higher quality levels, the game will check to see if the picked item will be of that quality (as a side note, I've envisioned including an additional quality level of "Set items", but these are not currently enabled).

+After the game has picked an item, the game checks the item's QType value.
+* If the QType is 0, the game generates the item and stops the item pick process.
+* If the QType is greater than 0, the game proceeds with item generation.
+If the QType is equal to 2, the game additionally sets an "AlwaysMagic" variable to true.
+This ensures that the item will, at a minimum, always be of "Magic" quality.

 The formula for attempting to select a higher quality level is as follows: